MichalBressaEV/MichalBressaEV.github.io/README.md

 # Pokemon cards app

+Run "npm i" to install packages, then run "npm run dev" to run locally.

 Use the input field to look up pokemons you would like to add to your collection.
 You can use both numbers (as pokemon IDs) or names (_names autocomplete is in progress_).